Coleoidea: Evolution

 but paleontologists disagree about whether they are coleoids.
 Other cephalopods with internal shells, which could represent coleoids but may also denote the independent internalization of the shell, are known from the Silurian.
-It has been hypothesized that the Early–Middle Cambrian fossil Nectocaris represents a coleoid (or other cephalopod) that lost its shell, possibly secondarily, although it is more likely that Nectocaris represents an independent lineage within the Lophotrochozoa.
+It has been hypothesized that the Early–Middle Cambrian fossil Nectocaris represents a coleoid (or other cephalopod) that lost its shell, possibly secondarily, but it is later identified as relatives of modern chaetognaths (arrow worms).

 By the Carboniferous, coleoids already had a diversity of forms, but the major radiation happened during the Tertiary.
 Although most of these groups are traditionally classified as belemnoids, the variation among them suggests that some are not closely related to belemnites.